Vyral/base-template/_posts/2021-02-02-did-you-know-about-this-property-tax-hack.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Make sure to file for your homeowners exemption if you haven’t yet.</em></p>
+*Make sure to file for your homeowners exemption if you haven’t yet.*

 Today I have a quick tip for reducing your property taxes this year.
 A lot of new homeowners are unaware of the homeowners exemption, which will save you approximately $70 per year on your property taxes.
-If you have bought a home and it is your primary residence, you can apply. **All you need to do is fill out [this form](https://revenue.nebraska.gov/sites/revenue.nebraska.gov/files/doc/tax-forms/f_458.pdf){: target="_blank" rel="noopener"}, send it in, and start saving.**
+If you have bought a home and it is your primary residence, you can apply. **All you need to do is fill out <u><a target="_blank" rel="noopener" href="https://revenue.nebraska.gov/sites/revenue.nebraska.gov/files/doc/tax-forms/f_458.pdf">this form</a></u>, send it in, and start saving.**

 If you have any questions for me about the homeowners exemption or real estate in general, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you.